 PREVIOUS SOOT PARTICIPANT

 How can I get involved?

 Further information about the scheme is available in a Briefing note, which sets out what is involved for both student and staff participants.
-The scheme is running in both the autumn and spring semesters, and you can be involved with either or both depending on your availability; in each instance, there’s an initial training event, and ongoing workshops and support throughout the semester.
-There is a Google Form for applications, which will be welcome by midday on Monday 28th September; successful applicants for the autumn semester will be confirmed by Friday 2nd October.
-There will be a further round of recruitment in preparation for the spring semester.
+There’s an initial training event, and ongoing workshops and support throughout the semester.
+There is a Google Form for applications, which will be welcome by midday on Friday 1st October; successful applicants for the autumn semester will be confirmed by Tuesday 5th October.

 The Student Observation of Teaching Scheme is a collaborative programme offered by 301 Academic Skills Centre, Elevate and Dr Tim Herrick from the School of Education.